What is colorectal cancer?

 - Serrated polyps: there are different types of serrated polyps, some of which are potentially pre-cancerous.

 Very few polyps develop into cancer.
 Therefore, it is very uncommon to find colorectal cancer on a screening exam.
 Furthermore, by doing a screening test, we can potentially find polyps and remove them before they have a chance to develop into colorectal cancer.
 In this way, colorectal cancer can actually be prevented.

 Colorectal cancer starts in the innermost layer (the mucosa) of the colon or rectum and can grow outward through other layers.
 It can travel to other parts of the body such as blood vessels, lymph vessels, lymph nodes, or further.
 The extent of spread outside the walls of the colon and rectum is referred to as staging.
 Your medical oncologist will discuss the specifics of your stage and treatment options with you.

 More information about colorectal cancers (National Cancer Institute)

 Colorectal cancers are gastrointestinal cancers that begin in the colon (large intestine) or rectum.
 They should not be confused with other gastrointestinal cancers such as stomach, liver, pancreas, neuroendocrine, anal or GIST because these cancers can have different symptoms, outlooks, and treatments.

 - Adenocarcinomas – the most common type of colorectal cancers, adenocarcinomas start in cells that make mucus to lubricate the inside of the colon and rectum.

 - Carcinoid tumors – start from cells in the intestine that produce hormones.

 - Squamous cell cancer – the most common type of anal cancer.

-It’s possible that you could have one or more of the following tests (but not all of these will apply to your condition):
+For someone who is thought to have colorectal cancer, it's possible that you could have one or more of the following tests (but not all of these will apply to your condition):